zhorton34/vue-service-container/README.md

       const store = new Vuex.Store(StoreObject)

-      // add store to our root instance root.set({ store })
+      // add store to our root instance
+      // (force allows us to set root instance properties that are not within the default vue instance api docs) root.forceSet({ store })

       // add store to context so it's accessable to all proceeding provider hooks use({ store })
    },